datapimp/luca/README.md

 Rendering
 ---------
+Because many large applications consist of many views nested within views

-Any Luca.View subclass, has special handling around the render() method.
+any Luca.View subclass, has special handling around the render() method.

-You automatically get beforeRender, afterRender binding for free.
+You automatically get beforeRender, afterRender methods on every View, and render() by default automatically appends the view's $(@el) to its @container

-If you pass a deferrable property, which references a Backbone.Collection, it will automatically bind the render() method you define to the 'reset' event on the Collection, and will automatically call fetch() for you
+If you pass a deferrable property, which references a Backbone.Collection, it will automatically bind the render() method you define to the 'reset' event on the Collection, and will automatically call fetch() for you.

 Hooks
 -----